Road Closure at 801 Broadway Parking Garage

 Phone: (443) 923-3240

-Dr. Leppert received her undergraduate degree in biology from the Catholic University of America in Washington, DC She continued her medical training by attending University College Cork, part of the National Universities of Ireland in Cork, Ireland, where she earned her MB, BCh, and BAO degrees.
-She completed a residency in pediatrics with St. Agnes Hospital in Baltimore, MD, and joined Kennedy Krieger in 1992 with a fellowship in developmental pediatrics through the Johns Hopkins University School of Medicine.
-She has been an active medical staff member at Kennedy Krieger Institute since 1995 in the Division of Neurology and Developmental Medicine.
+Dr. Leppert received her undergraduate degree in biology from the Catholic University of America in Washington, DC.
+She received her medical training at the national Universities of Ireland, University College Cork, where she earned her M.B., B.Ch., B.A.O. degrees.
+She completed a residency in pediatrics at St. Agnes Hospital in Baltimore MD, and joined Kennedy Krieger in 1992 with a fellowship in developmental pediatrics through the Johns Hopkins University School of Medicine.
+She has been an active medical staff member at the Kennedy Krieger Institute since 1995 in the division of Neurology and Developmental Medicine.
 Dr. Leppert is also currently a pediatrician at the Johns Hopkins Hospital as well as an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
-She also works as a consultant staff member of the Department of Pediatrics at St. Agnes Healthcare in Baltimore.
+Dr. Leppert has an active role in the education of the residents and fellows of the Neurodevelopmental Disabilities Residency Program.